valeriolagatta/valeriolagatta.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher in the Northerstern Security and Artificial Intelligence (NSAIL) lab at Northwestern University.
+I am a Postdoctoral Researcher in the Northerstern Security and Artificial Intelligence Lab (NSAIL)  at Northwestern University.
 I am also affiliated with the University of Naples Federico II where I got my PhD.
 I have also been a Visiting Scholar at the University of Southern California’s Information Sciences Institute.

 My research...